maa36aber/starter-hugo-research-group-2/content/post/getting-started-with-this-website/index.md

   filename: featured.jpg
   focal_point: Smart
   preview_only: false
-  caption: The place where I live and work, a 'small' town in Aberystwyth, Wales
+  caption: The place where I live and work, Aberystwyth,  a 'small' town in (mid)
-    (mid, west coast).
+    Wales, on the glorious and peaceful west coast.
 ---
 T﻿he last 10 years, I've learned so much in my job/life.
 Well learned, I have experienced a lot, potentially learned, but also lots forgotten (**which means I haven't learned it)**.